Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 How to Prepare Your Loved One

-• Prepare their room in advance with familiar items that are comforting.
-These may include photos, stuffed animals, and other types of memorabilia.
+• Prepare their room in advance with familiar, comforting items, such as photos, stuffed animals and other memorabilia.

 • It may seem counterintuitive, but don’t tell your parent about the move too far in advance.
 This may cause them undue anxiety or fear.
 If possible, wait until the move is occurring to let them know.